DOI-ONRR/blog-nrrd/src/pages/transition-to-management/index.md

 As a Program Analyst, I stayed within my comfort zone.
 I stuck to my duties and helped when I could with other duties.
 As a manager, I wanted to earn my team’s respect and I knew I had to force myself out of my comfort zone.

-uring my first few weeks, I spoke with each team member individually.
+During my first few weeks, I spoke with each team member individually.
 I asked them what challenges they are facing, what would they like to see happen differently, and how I could be supportive.
 I gained a lot of perspective from these discussions, and I quickly realized that I had to turn these discussions into actionable goals.

 To do so, I started a document with fiscal year goals.
 I then asked my team to prioritize the goals based on how much value they bring and how complex the goal would be to implement.
 After setting a priority level for each goal, I assigned goals to each quarter in the fiscal year and planned to evaluate our progress towards these goals during our road mapping meetings (every 6 weeks).
 I believe that as the goals we set together started being achieved, it helped me gain the trust of my team.

 Although one of the main duties as a manager is to delegate assignments across team members, the team was very short staffed for a long period of time.
-I had to pick up the slack along with my manager duties.
+I had to pick up analyst assignments along with my manager duties.
 For several months, the User Experience (UX) Designer and I took over tasks normally covered by 2 program analysts and a content strategist.

 I will be forever grateful to our UX Designer (Shannon McHarg) for her support during that time.
 It was quite the struggle since it felt like I was in so many different roles   along with managing.
 However, filling in for these roles helped me better understand all the different duties across the team.
 I believe this also helped gain my team’s trust.